 What is Earned Income?

-An important factor to understand this concept is that it includes all income which one receives for the work done which should involve personal efforts and doesn’t include incomes which are obtained without any effort such as DividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., Gift, etc.
+An important factor in understanding this concept is that it includes all income which one receives for the work done, which should involve personal efforts and doesn’t include incomes which are obtained without any effort such as DividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., Gift, etc.

 What is all Income Included in the Calculation of Earned Income?